CUSTOM WINE + walking TOUR: TUSCANY

 L, D • Dei Capitani, in Montalcino

 Today is a 12km point-to-point hike to the Abbey of Sant’ Antimo.
 Starting in Montalcino (the highest point), we’ll be ducking in and out of the woods, then walking on a gravel road along a long ridge flanked by meadows, with Monte Amiata visible in the distance.
-We’ll gradually descend into a valley where the 11th century abbey lies.
-We should arrive in time to hear the resident monks do their mid-day chants.
-Their plainsong goes perfectly with the spare white travertine and alabaster interior of the Lombard-style church, a popular destination for medieval pilgrims.
+We’ll gradually descend into a valley where the 11th century abbey lies, founded by Charlemagne.
+With a spare white travertine and alabaster interior, this Lombard-style church was a popular destination for medieval pilgrims on the Via Franciagina.

 After lunch, it’s time to taste wine!
 We’ll sample some gorgeous Brunellos from Sesti, a small winery situated on a beautiful, historic property with a 10th century watchtower.
 The owner’s deep interest in astronomy and constellations is reflected in their gorgeous labels, as well as the winemakers’ decision-making in vineyard and cellar.